sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 		node.connect("Notcolliding", Callable(self, "RunAt_from_attack"))
 ```

-First diffrent signals were made and connected for the reaper to understand the skeltons situation and control the states of the skeleton.
+First different signals were made and connected for the reaper to understand the skeleton's situation and control the states of the skeleton.
 Then depending on this information it would send signals informating the skeleton what to do.
 ```
 func process_physics(_delta: float) -> State:
 	var nodes_in_group = get_tree().get_nodes_in_group("skeli")